carroll school of management

 *All students must complete, either via AP or course work, one course in Calculus.
 A second Mathematics course must be taken at BC and be chosen from among a “bucket” that includes Math for Management, Calculus II, Multivariate Calculus, Linear Algebra, and Econometric Methods.
 All CSOM students must take at least one mathematics course at BC.

-Beginning with the class of 2016, all students must complete 120 credits for graduation.
+All students must complete 120 credits for graduation.

 To continue enrollment in a full-time program of study, a student must maintain a cumulative grade point average of at least 1.5 as the minimum standard of scholarship and must not fall more than six credits behind the total number of credits a student of their status is expected to have completed.
 For example, a first semester sophomore student must have completed at least twenty-four credits during the freshman year.
 Any student who is permitted by the dean to continue enrollment in a full-time undergraduate program is considered to be in good standing.